1. Youth - Enlightenment - University studies: 1931 - 1957

 is described in a book by Max Brecher called A Passage to America.
 Read

 more about it here.
-The inhabitants of a nearby little town, called Antelope, were glad that Osho and his people were gone, as is clear from
+The inhabitants of a nearby little town, called Antelope, were glad that Osho and his

 a plaque at the base of